sbongisenikhumalo/my-static-website/README.md

 ## 🌐 Project Overview

 This project consists of a homepage and at least two additional pages.
-These may include sections like "About Me", "Contact Details", or specific categories if the theme is based on a personal interest (e.g., recipe types like "Starters", "Main Courses", and "Desserts").
+These may include sections like "About Me", "Contact Details", or specific categories if the theme is based on a personal interest.
 ### 📄 Pages Included

 - `index.html` — Homepage and landing page of the website.